Most people who are known to have an

 The length of your

-If you have genotype 1 and your viral load does not show signs of improvement
+If your viral load does not show signs of improvement

 It is important to weigh the benefits of medicines for hepatitis